carmichaeljr/TheBackend/README.md

 # TheBackend
 The backend that powers all of my C++ projects.
+This project is aimed at providing a solid base to build applications off of in C++.

+### Note
+This project is just getting started, and as such is subject to change rapidly, or not at all.

 ### Orginization
 The projects root directory has a ```src``` and a ```debug``` folder.
 The program can be compiled in two different ways, one from the ```src``` folder